left English waters and King Aethelred

 Massacre of St Brice’s Day

 Aethelred was worried that there would be further surprise attacks by the Danish Vikings.
 In order to remove the threat of an attack from within England Aethelred ordered the massacre of all Danes living in England.
-The massacre was carried out on St Brice’s Day and it is believed that a significant number were killed including many who had sought sanctuary in St Frideswide’s church but died when the doors were locked and it was burned to the ground.
+The massacre was carried out on St Brice’s Day and it is believed that a significant number of Danes were killed.
+Many of those killed had sought sanctuary in St Frideswide’s church but died when the doors were locked and it was burned to the ground.
+Sweyn Forkbeard’s sister, who lived in England, was killed during the attack.

-of Denmark, known as Forkbeard, whose sister was murdered in the St Brice’s Day massacre, invaded England and gained control of land from Exeter to Hampshire.
+of Denmark, known as Forkbeard, seeking revenge for the St Brice’s Day Massacre, invaded England and gained control of land from Exeter to Hampshire.

 A son, Edward